How Does ChatGPT Work? A Plain-English Explanation

 What ChatGPT Cannot Do

 Understanding how ChatGPT works makes its limitations clear.
-It cannot:
+It can't:

-• Evaluate whether your argument is logically sound.
-It can assess whether prose is fluent, but it cannot tell you that your conclusion does not follow from your evidence.
+- Evaluate whether your argument is logically sound.
+It can assess whether prose is fluent, but it can't tell you that your conclusion doesn't follow from your evidence.

-• Know when it is wrong.
+- Know when it's wrong.
 It generates responses based on statistical likelihood, not verified accuracy.
 Confident-sounding incorrect statements are a feature of how the model works, not a bug that future versions will eliminate entirely.

-• Understand your specific audience.
-It has no knowledge of who will read your document, what they already know, or what impression the document needs to make.
+- Understand your specific audience.
+It has no knowledge of who'll read your document, what they already know, or what impression the document needs to make.

 Frequently Asked Questions About How ChatGPT Works